Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • biochemical;

-Under the spectrum of action is understood the list of types of bacteria that this antibiotic actively affects.
-Antibiotic a wide range acts on a large number of bacteria - bacilli, gram-positive and negative cocci.
-Narrow-spectrum antibiotics only affect bacilli and Gram-positive cocci.
+The spectrum of action refers to the list of types of bacteria that a given antibiotic actively affects.
+Antibiotic wide range acts on a large number of bacteria - bacilli, gram-positive and negative cocci.
+Narrow-spectrum antibiotics only affect bacilli and gram-positive cocci.

-We are interested in the classification of antibiotics according to the mode of action:
+Of interest to us is the classification of antibiotics by mode of action:

-• bactericidal agents that inhibit the synthesis of the bacterial membrane:
+• bactericidal agents that inhibit the synthesis of bacterial membranes:

 • glycopeptides;